awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-reporting.md

  For other available reports, see [Seller reports](https://docs.aws.amazon.com/marketplace/latest/userguide/Reporting.html)\.

-You can also create custom reports using the available [Data feeds](data-feed.md) from AWS Marketplace\.
+You can also create custom reports using the available [Seller Delivery Data Feeds Service](data-feed-service.md) from AWS Marketplace\.